hyperledger-archives/composer/CONTRIBUTING.md

 We welcome contributions to the code base.
 There is a contributors [RocketChat channel](https://chat.hyperledger.org/channel/composer-dev) that we would encourage you to join and introduce yourself on.

-There are multiple components within Composer, which can be conceptually viewed using the mindmap
+There are multiple components within Composer, which can be conceptually viewed using the mindmap.

 ![alt text](./contrib-notes/Features.png "Composer Mindmap")